 - Business banking transaction charges.

-- Website maintenance costs.
+- Website construction and running costs.

-- Advertising and Marketing.
+- Advertising and marketing.

-Apart from the financial overheads, there are also matters related to behind the scene preparation, such as:
+2.2) Apart from the financial overheads, there are also matters related to behind the scene preparation, such as:

 - Administration and general management.